Paul and His Theology of Apologetics

 In 1 Corinthians 9:1 Paul argues "Am I not an apostle?
 Have I not seen Jesus Christ our Lord?"

-In fact, Paul even claimed that “God’s son is in me,” whereas later gospel writers did not make such a claim, but reported what they thought were the most important things they recalled Jesus saying in person.
+In fact, Paul even claimed that “God’s son is in me,” whereas the later writers of the four canonical gospels did not make such a claim, but reported what they thought were the most important things they recalled Jesus said in person.
 For example, John 14:16-20 reports that Jesus said:

 "God will give you another Counselor to be with you forever— the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you will know him, for he lives with you and will be in you.
 I will not leave you as orphans.
 I will come to you.
 Before long, the world will not see me anymore, but you will . ...
 On that day you will realize that I am in God, and you are in me, and I am in you."

-In other words, Jesus said even though he would no longer be seen in the world, his disciples would see the Christ within.
+In other words, Jesus said even though he would no longer be seen in the world, his disciples would see the Light of the Christ within.

 That is why it is important to consider the full context of what John wrote later, to report more of what Jesus had said: